Effective Tick Prevention for Dogs

 TICK NUMBERS KEEP INCREASING

 Many tick species have been discovered in areas where they typically do not live.
 Migratory birds have been a big reason for the increase and spreading of tick populations to new areas.
-With all of these factors contributing to the increase and spreading of ticks it is very important to take the steps to prevent them on your pet.

 An adult female tick can lay 1000 to 6000 eggs at a time in the environment, which hatch and become larvae.
 Larvae immediately search for their first blood meal – whether it's you, your pet or another wildlife host.
 Larvae will then drop off, molt, and become nymphs.
 Nymphs can already transmit disease, and they will begin to search for another host, feed and molt into adults 100 times their original size.
 These adults then fall off and lay eggs, starting the life cycle again.